 "Any emotion can drive conversions.
 A user might convert because they are happy, sad, jealous, or downright furious.
 But the really important thing is why they are feeling that way."

 Manage tracking pixels properly:

-Check and make it sure that you are tracking properly what people are exactly doing on your site, what are the most interesting thing for them and which is enhancing your conversion rates and so on.
+Check and make sure that you are tracking properly what people are exactly doing on your site, what are the most interesting things for them and which is enhancing your conversion rates, and so on.

 Do Testing & common sense